ata4/mineshot/README.md

  - Follow View: Sets camera rotation to follow the view of the player
  - Clipping: Switch [clipping](https://en.wikipedia.org/wiki/Clipping_(computer_graphics)) distance

+Each input field can be reset to its default value through clicking the reset button on its left which appears while holding down the control key.

 ## Download